 Once you overcome the indecisiveness you get a new way of looking at things, fear will no longer be a part of your life.
 I just started staying back in the college hostels more often and became more like a hosteler.
 I hardly bothered about my parents, what they said or did hardly mattered from then on.
 My life was only about being happy, and it did get me in to trouble with a fellow hosteler.
 It will be one hell of a story if I narrate the entire episode and will take pages of typing and lot of facts that might hurt a few, so I refrain from narrating everything.
-However it resulted in physical violence and eventually resulted in my suspension from college for two years.
-I tried everything within my powers to get back in to college, nothing worked.
-There was no way I could get back to college.
-It was not just me, out whole gang (Prem, Tolstoy and Suresh) got either dismissed or suspended.
-Prem and I got suspended form the college for two years and the other two got dismissed.
+However it resulted in physical violence and eventually resulted in a disciplinary action against me.
+It was not just me, our whole gang (Prem, Tolstoy and Suresh) were either suspended or fined.
+Prem and I were fined while other two were suspended for a semester.
 It was a huge blow for all of us, but for some reason, I was not too shaken.
-I tried my best to do all that was possible, right from pleading the faculties and influential people who could have helped us, nothing seemed to work, so I made up my mind.
-My strategy was, if I serve my suspension and then continue my studies after two years, then that effectively resulted in 4 more years before going to work.
-So I bought the applications for doing a B.Sc degree (A 3 year course) in other colleges and then to prepare for Civil Service exams.
-I was prepared for every eventuality except for how to face my parents.
+I tried my best to do all that was possible, right from pleading the faculties to going to temple worshiping.
+I was prepared for every eventuality except facing my parents.
 For the first time my father really had a valid reason to beat me and punish me.
 I was not worried about my career, for I always believed that I had the ability to be successful wherever I go.